thoughtparametersllc/Parameters-License/README.md

 ## How to Use This Work

-1.  **Review the [LICENSE.md](LICENSE.md) carefully.** Your use of the Work is contingent upon your agreement to these terms.
+1.  **Review the [LICENSE.md](https://raw.githubusercontent.com/thoughtparametersllc/Parameters-License/refs/heads/main/LICENSE.md) carefully.** Your use of the Work is contingent upon your agreement to these terms.
 2. You are permitted to use the Work for **internal Business Assessment and Evaluation Purposes only.**
 3.  **Modifications are not permitted** without explicit prior written consent from Jason Miller.
 4.  **Commercial Branding or creating a Business Relationship Association is not permitted** without a separate, signed Commercial Use Agreement with Jason Miller.

 ## Contact

-For inquiries regarding permissions beyond the scope of this License, including requests for modification or a Commercial Use Agreement, please contact Jason Miller at [Insert Jason Miller's Preferred Contact Email or Method Here - Placeholder].
+For inquiries regarding permissions beyond the scope of this License, including requests for modification or a Commercial Use Agreement, please contact Jason Miller at jason.miller@thoughtparameters.com .